 Site Name Site Designation

 River Tay SAC

-Tulach Hill and Glen Fender Meadows SAC
+Shingle Islands SAC

-Tulach Hill SSSI
+Shingle Islands SSSI

 Pass of Killiecrankie SSSI

-Aldclune and Invervack Meadows SSSI

-Struan Wood SSSI

-- APIS notes that the River Tay SAC may be N sensitive due to permanent oligotrophic waters.
+- The Shingle Islands SSSI is not considered to be sensitive to NO_x as the features for which it is designated (flies, breeding birds and shingle) are not NO_x sensitive.
+APIS notes that the Shingle Islands SAC is also not sensitive to NO_x and is therefore not considered further in this assessment. - APIS also notes that the River Tay SAC may be N sensitive due to permanent oligotrophic waters.
 However, N inputs from catchment land-use, not N deposition from the atmosphere, are likely to be much more relevant contributors (Strong et al. 1997, Smith & Stewart 1989, Foy et al. 1982).
-APIS indicates that in 2012 the source contribution of N to the River Tay SAC from Scottish road transport (i.e. atmospheric N deposition from NO_x emissions) was 3.2% with the dominant contribution being Scottish livestock production (contributing seventeen times more than that from Scottish road transport).
+APIS indicates that in 2012 the source contribution of N to the River Tay SAC from Scottish road transport (i.e. atmospheric N deposition from NO_x emissions) was 3.2% with the dominant contribution being livestock production (Scottish sources contributing seventeen times more than that from Scottish road transport).
 Consequently, APIS recommends that site specific advice should be sought on determining sensitivity to N, and decisions should be taken at a site-specific level, considering other sources of N, for example, discharges to water and diffuse agricultural pollution. - Technical discussions between air quality and ecology professionals were held and it was concluded that, given the total contribution to N deposition from Scottish road transport on the River Tay SAC is 0.9 kg N/ha/yr (APIS, 2017), changes in road transport NO_x concentrations due to the proposed scheme were unlikely to give rise to significant impacts given Scottish road transport's small overall influence (3.2%) on total N at the site.
-The River Tay SAC was therefore scoped out of further assessment with respect to N deposition. - Although Glen Garry SSSI is also within the study area, it is designated for its geological importance and is not considered to be a sensitive receptor to dust deposition or N deposition; it has therefore been scoped out of the assessment.
+The River Tay SAC was therefore scoped out of further assessment with respect to N deposition.